|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-The University Honors Program is for academically talented students who want to major in everything - and still graduate in four years.
+The University Honors Program is for academically-talented students who want to major in everything - and still graduate in four years.
 At the core of the program are small classes taught by Temple’s favorite professors, many of who have won the prestigious Temple University Great Teacher Award.
 Such classes reflect the academic passions of Honors professors and challenge students to think in new ways and respond with creativity.
-The program is expanding to include a strong research component in the junior and senior years.

 The Honors staff enjoys helping students with their major choices, graduate and professional school applications, scholarship competitions, and networking.
 Honors students may choose to live in “1300,” the designated Honors residence hall, during their freshman and sophomore years; they organize and participate in activities from coffee houses to floor hockey to community service.

-For requirements of the program, see Academic Policies and Regulations section of the Bulletin.
+For requirements of the program, see the Academic Policies and Regulations section of the Bulletin.

 Site developed by Temple University, Computer Services